 - Code generation is likely to have a big impact on developer productivity in the near term as shown by GitHub CoPilot.
 It will also make the creative use of code more accessible to non developers.

 - Images are a more recent phenomenon, but they have gone viral: it’s much more fun to share generated images on Twitter than text!
 We are seeing the advent of image models with different aesthetic styles, and different techniques for editing and modifying generated images.

 - Speech synthesis has been around for a while (hello Siri!) but consumer and enterprise applications are just getting good.
 For high-end applications like film and podcasts the bar is quite high for one-shot human quality speech that doesn’t sound mechanical.
 But just like with images, today’s models provide a starting point for further refinement or final output for utilitarian applications.

-- Video and 3D models are further behind.
+- Video and 3D models are coming up the curve quickly.
 People are excited about these models’ potential to unlock large creative markets like cinema, gaming, VR, architecture and physical product design.
-We should expect to see foundational 3D and video models in the next 1-2 years.
+The research orgs are releasing foundational 3D and video models as we speak.

 - Other domains: There is fundamental model R&D happening in many fields, from audio and music to biology and chemistry (generative proteins and molecules, anyone?).

 The below chart illustrates a timeline for how we might expect to see fundamental models progress and the associated applications that become possible.
 2025 and beyond is just a guess.